Pesto tuna pasta is the perfect quick and easy weeknight meal.

 - Packed with flavor, the pesto and sun dried tomatoes take this pasta and canned tuna to the next level!
 I could not get over how delicious this meal tastes!

-- This tuna pesto pasta is easy to customize!
+- This is so easy to customize!
 Use store bought pesto or make homemade.
 Add your favorite veggies or leave it as is.
-Make it Whole30 or low carb friendly by using spaghetti squash or zucchini noodles in place of the pasta.
+Make it Whole30 or low carb friendly by using spaghetti squash or zucchini noodles.

 Spinach Cashew Pesto